By Barbara Pierce

 Supervise children’s brushing and remind them not to swallow the toothpaste.
 Replace your child’s toothbrush every three to four months.

-When to see the dentist: As soon as your child’s first tooth appears, or no later than the first birthday, schedule a dental visit.
+When to see the dentist: As soon as your child’s first tooth appears, or no later than the first birthday, schedule a visit to the dentist.
 Although the first visit is mainly for the dentist to examine your child’s mouth and to check growth and development, it’s also about your child being comfortable.
-To make the visit positive, consider a morning appointment when children tend to be rested and cooperative.
+To make the visit to Fountain Valley Dentist positive, consider a morning appointment when children tend to be rested and cooperative.
 Keep any anxiety or concerns you have to yourself and never use a dental visit as a punishment or threat.

 Reduce cavities: Cavities in young children has become the most common chronic childhood disease, impacting more children than asthma.
 Kids who suffer from poor oral health are three times more likely to miss school as a result of dental pain.